-Think of a PDU as a large power strip with built-in intelligence.
-When it's mounted on a standard 19" or 23" rack, you'll hear it referenced as a "switched rack PDU".
-You plug the PDU into your site power (AC and DC models are available), and then connect multiple devices (usually about eight) to the back of the PDU.
-Next, you'll plug some form of transport into the back of the PDU.
-This is usually LAN, serial, and/or dial-up.
-Alternative transports like serial and dial-up can be good in situations where LAN has failed and you need to reach the PDU remotely to issue a reboot command.
+Think of a PDU unit as a large power strip with built-in intelligence.
+When it's mounted on a standard 19" or 23" rack, you'll hear it referenced as a "switched rack PDU" or simply "switched PDU".
+You plug the unit into your site power (AC and DC models are available), and then connect multiple devices (usually about eight) to the back of the PDU.

 That's really all there is to it.
 Now, when a piece of equipment freezes up, you can simply issue a remote reboot command to your PDU, which will toggle power off to that device, then immediately turn it back on.
 That PDU just saved you a lot of time and effort traveling out to a telecom site or server room.